MurhafMoussa/coore/policy.md

 ## 1. Branch Naming and Structure

-Our GitLab repository follows a structured branching model with three core branches:
+Our GitLab usecase follows a structured branching model with three core branches:

 - **`development`**: Contains the latest ongoing development and new features.
 - **`staging`**: Used for integration testing and pre-production validation.